Image Credit: George Hiles on Unsplash

 For scholarly societies, in particular, trying to chart a clear course of action for their publishing programs and overall operations amid constant shifts in the research landscape can make for a bit of a rocky road.
 Change management is becoming a defining factor of the current publishing epoch, and it’s making strategic planning more important than ever to mitigate risks while identifying and harnessing new opportunities.

-In a past blog interview, Dana Compton, Managing Director and Publisher for the American Society of Civil Engineers, spoke to the importance of strategic planning for journal programs and overviewed what to cover in planning meetings.
-We reached back out to Compton to get her perspective on how journal programs can effectively approach strategic planning in uncertain times, and how journal planning should factor into wider organizational strategy.
+In this blog post, Dana Compton, Managing Director and Publisher at the American Society of Civil Engineers, shares her perspective on how journal programs can effectively approach strategic planning in uncertain times and how journal planning should factor into wider organizational strategy.
 Read the full interview below.

 Further Reading: For more strategic publication planning insights check out Scholastica’s free eBook Academic Journal Management Best Practices: Tales from the Trenches.